Enabling TLS server certificate validation between the Gateway Server and the Application Server

 When you install the Gateway Server, a self-signed certificate is also installed.
 However, it is recommended to install a security certificate that is issued by a competent public certificate authority (CA).

-Complete the following tasks to enable TLS communication with server certificate validation between the Application Server and the Gateway Server.
+Complete the following tasks to configure the Application Server to use TLS:

 Before you begin

 - Ensure that you use the operating systems that support TLS.
-For more information, see Software requirements.
+For more information, see TLS considerations for TrueSight Capacity Optimization.

 Obtaining a signed security certificate for the Application Server